We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Starting out in the gym can seem intimidating, but with proper guidance, the process becomes more approachable — and even invigorating.

-This workout routine has you in the gym 3 days per week (such as Monday, Wednesday, and Friday), with full-body sessions completed each day.
+This workout routine involves going to the gym three days a week and completing full-body sessions each day.
 This allows you to get used to new movements, focus on proper form, and take time to recover.

 You can add reps and sets as needed as you progress.

 The beginner phase should last as long as you continue to improve.
-Some people may plateau at around 6 months, whereas others may continue to see results for more than a year.
+Some people may plateau at around six months, whereas others may continue to see results for more than a year.

 Equipment required: fully equipped gym